rqlite/rqlite/DOC/KUBERNETES.md

       port: 4001
       targetPort: 4001
 ```
 Apply the configuration above to your Kubernetes deployment.
-It will create a DNS entry `rqlite-svc`, which will resolve to the IP addresses of any Pods with the tag `rqlite`.
+It will create a DNS entries for `rqlite-svc` and `rqlite-svc-internal`, which will resolve to the IP addresses of any Pods with the tag `rqlite`.
 ```bash
 kubectl apply -f headless-service.yaml
 ```